COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM

 \section{Experiments and Discussions}

 In our evaluation, we demonstrate the generic nature of our collaborative back-end and its capability to use and combine all sorts of VIO front-ends.
-In Sections \ref{sec:tracking_cam} and \ref{sec:feature_support} we show two applications where our back-end enables a collaborative estimation, which previous approaches cannot support.
 All our experiments are performed using pre-recorded datasets which we play back in real-time.
 The agents' front-ends are run on Intel NUC 7i7BNH @3.5 GHz hardware, while the server is run on a laptop with a core i7-6700HQ @2.6 GHz.
 Note that in our setup the agents and the server are connected via a wireless network, in order for real communication to take place.
 This setup allows us to have more comparable results over multiple runs while still making use of a real wireless network as would be the case during real-world deployment.